 DEFINITION: The Faculty Instructional Evaluation Regulation defines the evaluation process and identifies evaluation materials included in the faculty instructional evaluations.
 The evaluation process assesses the quality of faculty instructional performance and identifies areas for improvement, encourages growth in instructor performance and provides reasonable criteria for reappointment.
-The instructional evaluation process is designed to provide meaningful feedback to the faculty, Division Chair/ Associate Dean of Academics and Assessment and Vice President of Academics and Student Services.
+The instructional evaluation process is designed to provide meaningful feedback to the faculty, Division Chair and Vice President of Academics and Student Services.

-EFFECTIVE DATE: NOVEMBER 1, 2011; REPLACES NOVEMBER 7, 2008, AND 2004;

-November 18, 2020
+EFFECTIVE DATE: NOVEMBER 1, 2011; REPLACES NOVEMBER 7, 2008, AND 2004; November 18, 2020